 \section{Example: Gaussian process}

 In this chapter, we derive the entropy production for Gaussian process.
-Section \ref{sec:def_langevin} defines Gaussian process.
+Section \ref{sec:def_langevin} summarize the settings for Gaussian process.
 In sections \ref{sec:tot_langevin}, \ref{sec:par_langevin} and \ref{sec:mar_langevin}, we calculate the total entropy production, partial entropy production and marginal entropy production for Gaussian process.
-In section \ref{sec:numerical}, we set appropriate parameters based on the analytical results, and illustrate the numerical results.
+In section \ref{sec:numerical}, we show the numerical results based on the analytical calculation.

-Note that the partial entropy production for composite Gaussian process in continuous time as discussed in references \cite{hartichSensoryCapacityInformation2016,matsumotoRoleSufficientStatistics2018} among others.
+Note that the partial entropy production for composite Gaussian process in continuous-time as discussed in references \cite{hartichSensoryCapacityInformation2016,matsumotoRoleSufficientStatistics2018} among others.